zdb999/coast-def/docs/model_explanation.md

 Connecticut Department of Energy & Environmental Protection.
 “CT ECO 2016 Imagery & Elevation.”
 Government Resource.
 University of Connecticut.
 Accessed December 17, 2018. [https://cteco.uconn.edu/data/flight2016/index.htm](https://cteco.uconn.edu/data/flight2016/index.htm).

 Felson, Alexander.
 “Designed Experiments for Transformational Learning: Forging New Opportunities Through the Integration of Ecological Research Into Design.”
 ResearchGate.
 Accessed December 17, 2018. [https://www.researchgate.net/publication/318702469_Designed_Experiments_for_Transformational_Learning_Forging_New_Opportunities_Through_the_Integration_of_Ecological_Research_Into_Design](https://www.researchgate.net/publication/318702469_Designed_Experiments_for_Transformational_Learning_Forging_New_Opportunities_Through_the_Integration_of_Ecological_Research_Into_Design).

+Fu and Song, “Assessing the Economic Costs of Sea Level Rise and Benefits of Coastal Protection.”Fu and Song, “Assessing the Economic Costs of Sea Level Rise and Benefits of Coastal Protection.”

 Fu, Xinyu and Jie Song.
 “Assessing the Economic Costs of Sea Level Rise and Benefits of Coastal Protection: A Spatiotemporal Approach” Sustainability 9, 1495 (2017).